eosnetworkfoundation/grant-framework/applications/SBA-Web3.md

 ### Milestone 5 - tipit Pay with EOS and USDT on EOS

--   Estimated duration: 2 month
+-   Estimated duration: 2 months
 -   FTE: 2
 -   Costs: $80,400 USD